ChihyenOu/Book_Recommendation_System/README.md

 Book Recommendation System
 -------------------------------
-This is a Content-based book recommendation system which recommends the top 5 similar books for each book.
+This is a Content-based book recommendation system which recommends the top 5 most similar books for each book.
+This project is extended from an international student competition named [Data Mining Cup 2021](https://www.data-mining-cup.com/dmc-2021/).

 Installation
 -------------------------------